Adorabus/docker-minecraft-forge/README.md

 You can also mount .env file into /mc to set environment variables.

 ## Bind Mounts
-Mount anything you want into the `/mc` folder. (ex. server.properties, mods, world, config, etc.)
+Mount your minecraft server folder (containing: world, mods, etc.) to `/mc`.

 ## docker-compose
 Example docker-compose.yml